Credentialing and Re-Credentialing Requirements

 Recredentialing Applicants: Current Practitioners whose participation is suspended, reduced, or terminated, shall have the right to request reconsideration of the decision in writing within 30 calendar days of receipt of the formal termination notice.
 All written requests for reconsideration will need to include additional supporting documentation in favor of the applicant’s request for continued network participation.
 The reconsideration review will be scheduled no later than 60 days after the receipt of the request.
 The final recommendation will be based upon the practitioner’s submitted credentials, the credentialing committee’s recommendations and supporting documentation submitted by the provider.
 The reconsideration determination will be by an affirmative vote of the majority of the members of the panel.
 The provider does not have the any further recourse if the decision is to uphold the recredentialing denial.

-Terminations that cannot be reconsidered: Per AHCCCS AMPM Chapter 900-950, any provider that is found to be on the Health and Human Services Office of Inspector General (HHS-OIG) list of Excluded Individual/Entities (LEIE) or the General Services Administration Excluded Parties List Systems (EPLS) will be terminated without the right to appeal, in accordance with the AHCCCS ACOM Policy 103.
+Terminations that cannot be reconsidered: Per AHCCCS AMPM Chapter 900-950 - Credentialing And Recredentialing Processes, any provider that is found to be on the Health and Human Services Office of Inspector General (HHS-OIG) list of Excluded Individual/Entities (LEIE) or the General Services Administration Excluded Parties List Systems (EPLS) will be terminated without the right to appeal.

 The Health Plan’s Credentialing Department monitors on a monthly basis: